nniemeir/halfway-across/README.md

-# halfwayAcross
+# Halfway Across
-A graphical text adventure in Qt
+This project is a work in progress.